vdobler/ht/cmd/ht/Tutorial.md

 This should work, i.e. produce a request and print some output indicating success but it is almost pointless as no checks are done.

+Files on the local host may be accessed via the `file://` protocol schema:
+ - GET method reads the given file and returns its content as the "response body".
+ - DELTE will try to delete the file.
+ - PUT writes the Request Body (see below) to the given file.
+Note that several checks are unsuitable for such pseudo requests.

 ### Checks